ViggyWithIt/market-sense-dashboard/README.md

 ```

 **4. Add Your API Key**
 This project requires a free API key from Alpha Vantage.
+Note that there's a free limit to the number of data retrievals through Alpha Vantage, which is why the graph may stop appearing after a number of attempts.

 > **Important:** Get your free key at [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support/#api-key)